 Opening a Brokerage Account

-A brokerage account allows you to deposit funds with a brokerage firm and make investments through them.
+A brokerage account allows you to make investments through a brokerage firm by depositing funds with them.
 Your bank may already have brokerage options, or you may consider other outside firms.

 You can buy and sell stocks, bonds, mutual funds, and other assets through your brokerage firm.
 Be aware that selling assets can trigger short-term or long-term capital gains taxes.
 Short-term taxes are charged at your regular income tax rate, and long-term rates are either 0%, 15%, or 20% depending on your tax bracket .